UNC Center for Endometriosis

 What about chronic pain with mild endometriosis?

 In many cases, endometriosis can be present without any symptoms at all.
-So when so endometriosis is found in someone with pain, the physician still needs to make a careful judgement about just how much of the pain is due to the disease.
+So when endometriosis is found in someone with pain, the physician still needs to make a careful judgement about just how much of the pain is due to the disease.
 We see many women referred for pain evaluation who have had extensive treatments for the endometriosis, but with little benefit.
-In many instances, rather than escalating the treatment into more involved surgery or more intensive medical therapies, it makes sense to carefully evaluate other potential sources of pain.
+In many instances, rather than escalating the treatment into more involved surgery or more intensive medical therapies we carefully evaluate other potential sources of pain.
 For example, we often find that women who have been battling endometriosis for years develop sensitivity in surrounding organs, such as the bladder and bowels, as well as uncomfortable spasms of the pelvic floor muscles.
 In these instances, it is important to treat these other problem areas as well as treat the endometriosis.
+In addition to endometriosis we also specialize in the diagnosis and treatment of other causes for chronic pelvic pain.

 What about the currently popular practice of using a GnRH agonist (e.g. Lupron) without doing a laparoscopy first?